 This year’s finalist teams are:

-The case this year is Jimenez v.
-Holder.
+The case this year is Duke v.
+United States.
 A brief description of the case is below.

 The Supreme Court granted certiorari on two questions:

-The Final Round Record and Briefs can be accessed below:
+The Final Round Record and Briefs will be posted below at a later date:

 For more information, please email firstname.lastname@example.org.